Benign prostatic hyperplasia

 Urine flows from the kidney through the ureters into the urinary bladder where it is temporarily stored.
 As the bladder becomes distended with urine, nerve impulses from the bladder signal the brain that it is full, giving the individual the urge to void.
 By voluntarily relaxing the sphincter muscle around the urethra, the bladder can be emptied of urine.
 Urine then flows out through the urethra.

-Urinary retention (inability to void) is a serious complication of severe BPH that requires immediate medical attention.
+Acute urinary retention (inability to void) is a serious complication of severe BPH that requires immediate medical attention.
 Urinary retention can be a sign of obstruction in the bladder.
-Bladder obstruction can cause kidney damage, bladder stones, urinary tract infections, blood in the urine, and incontinence as urine dribbles out in small amounts.

 A doctor makes a diagnosis of BPH based on description of symptoms, medical history, physical examination, and various blood and urine tests.
 If necessary, your doctor may refer you to a urologist for more complex test procedures.